-- Are you a member of civic organizations so that you can understand and mix with the business community?
+- Are you a member of civic organizations so you can understand and mix with the business community?

 - Is your organization entrepreneurial?
 Are new ideas welcomed, and do they receive thoughtful consideration?
 Have you organized other commercial or revenue-generating activities over the past five years?